 Example: promote to Customer A content related to female-oriented health supplements that are new to the market, price-friendly or which are currently on sale.

 The more targeted and relevant your content, the higher your engagement and conversion rates will be.

 To avoid this e-commerce personalization mistake of one-dimensional personalizing, it is important you have a well-functioning Big Data Analytics system in operation.
-A will take in all the millions of customer demographics and behaviour data variables and them to produce multi-dimensional market segments.
+A Big Data Analytics system will take in all the millions of customer demographics and behaviour data variables and Data Science methods help then to transform them to produce multi-dimensional market segments.
 You must then develop personalized discounts, email campaigns, advertisement concepts or any other relevant marketing content that focus on a multi-dimensional approach.

 4. Overdoing it

 Just because you can do it does not mean you should overindulge.
 This golden rule applies to personalization as well.
 The results of personalizing can be tempting and it may have you thinking you should pump out more and more content.
 But there is such a thing as being too personalized, and customers don’t like that.

 It’s like walking into a store and having a sales assistant follow you around indefinitely while making suggestions non-stop.
 No one likes being bombarded, even if it’s personalized.
 Sometimes customers want to be left to their own devices.

 Overdoing your personalization is an e-commerce personalization mistake that will leave customers overwhelmed and irritated and is counter-active to the personalization goal of enhancing the customer shopping experience.

 For an effective personalized campaign, make sure you find that sweet spot of a well-balanced personalization strategy.
 Space out your personalization activities, focus on quality over quantity; build quality personalized content based on quality data and the rest will follow suit.